 About the Artist

-Emily Ohland is a fused glass artist who lives in West Lafayette, Indiana.
+Emily Ohland is a fused glass artist living in West Lafayette, Indiana.
 She is proud mom to Everett, Carson and Allie and a variety of fur kids.
 She earned a Bachelor of Science Degree in Music Education from College of St. Rose, Albany New York.
-In addition to her career as a musician and music teacher she has always been pursuing artistic endeavors.
-For several years she owned a paint your own pottery and glass fusing studio and that’s how her career as a fused glass artist began.
-She has been working with glass since 2007.
-All of her work is created in her in-home studio which has taken over most of the basement!
+She spent many years teaching choir, band and private voice and woodwind lessons in addition to singing professionally.
+From 2007-2010 she owned a paint your own pottery and glass fusing studio and that’s how her career as a fused glass artist began.
+All of her work is created in her studio which is situated in a converted pole barn on her property in Tippecanoe County.
+She travels with her artwork to juried art fairs throughout the mid-west and is a member of CCA Gallery in Carmel, IN.

 About my Process